Advertiser Disclosure

 Food

-While the Bureau of Labor Statistics shows on average you’ll be spending less on food when you retire than any other time in your life, you still need to eat.
-(And it should be nutritious.)
+While the Bureau of Labor Statistics shows that retirees, on average, spend less on food any other time in their lives, managing to eat – and eat well – can still be costly.
 Here are some programs designed to help seniors pay for food:

 The Supplemental Nutrition Assistance Program (SNAP) helps low-income seniors with groceries by providing monthly stipends.
 This program used to be known as Food Stamps.

-Another important program to help the elderly with food costs is the Seniors Farmers Market Nutrition Program (SFMNP).
-The SFMNP provides low-income seniors with coupon booklets to be used at participating farmers markets and food stands.
-These coupons are to be used for fresh and organic produce.
-You cannot use them for canned or dried goods.
+SNAP requires proof of limited income and resources for a person to qualify.
+The maximum gross monthly income was 130% of the federal poverty level.
+The poverty level for 48 contiguous states in 2024 was $1,255 a month for individuals.
+Plus 30% would be $1,631.
+The poverty level for two is $1,703 per month, plus 30% is $2,214.
+Another important program that helps the elderly with food costs is the Seniors Farmers Market Nutrition Program (SFMNP).
+The SFMNP provides low-income seniors with coupon booklets to use at participating farmers markets and food stands.
+The coupons are meant for fresh and organic produce and cannot be used for canned or dried goods.

-But if canned yams are more to your liking, The Emergency Food Assistance Program (TEFAP) can help.
+However, if canned yams are more appealing, The Emergency Food Assistance Program (TEFAP) can help.
 TEFAP provides a variety of foods to low-income households, like canned and fresh fruits and vegetables, along with meat and dairy products.

 If you qualify for SNAP, there’s a good chance you qualify for TEFAP, but you should contact your state distributing agency to be sure.